Pacific Southwest, Region 9: Superfund

 Residential areas are located close to industrial areas and therefore have a high level of exposure.
 These areas include: the concentrator over the fence from the public park/library/swimming pool area; the number 9 conveyor which travels over residential properties; and the smelter which is 2000 feet from Hayden and 1500 feet from the school complex near Winkelman.

 The site is located along the intersection of the Gila and San Pedro Rivers, which is also a prime habitat for the Southwest Willow Flycatcher, a federally listed endangered species.

 Investigation and Cleanup Activities

-The Phase II investigation will evaluate the nature and extent of contamination due to historic and current copper smelting operations in the following environmental media: air, surface soils, groundwater, surface water, stormwater runoff, process water, and sediments.
+The Phase II investigation is evaluating the nature and extent of contamination due to historic and current copper smelting operations in the following environmental media: air, surface soils, groundwater, surface water, stormwater runoff, process water, and sediments.
 The results of this investigation will lead to any additional needed soil, water, and air cleanup activities.
 The surface soil investigation includes industrial areas and certain residential areas that were not fully remediated during the Phase I work (see below).
 Areas to be investigated include Asarco industrial properties and surrounding areas in the towns of Hayden and Winkelman, Arizona.

-Activities to be conducted will include:
+Activities being conducted include: